martinalbert/endpoints-monitoring-service/README.md

 npm start
 ```

-Or with **docker**, navigate to root directory of cloned repo and run:
+Or with **docker**, navigate to the root directory of cloned repo and run:

 ```bash
 docker-compose up